fEst1ck/path-cov-instr/README.md

 ### 4. Executing the Instrumented Program

+Below is an example showing how to get the collected trace.

 1. **Initialize Shared Memory:**
    Run the provided utility (e.g., `init_shm`) to create and initialize a shared memory file (e.g., `/tmp/coverage_shm.bin`) of 4KB filled with zeros.